-customers affiliated with GPOs, IHNs and other large national or regional accounts and 1% of 2001 revenues were to the Veterans Administration and other hospitals operated by the Federal government.
-For hospital inventory management purposes, certain of our customers prefer to purchase our products through independent third-party medical product distributors.
-Approximately 26% of our 2001 revenues represents sales made through such distributors.
+Approximately 24% of the Company's net sales in 2001 were to customers affiliated with GPOs, IHNs and other large national or regional accounts and 1% of 2001 net sales were to the Veterans Administration and other hospitals operated by the federal government.
+For hospital inventory management purposes, certain of our customers prefer to purchase our products through independent, third-party medical product distributors.
+Approximately 26% of our 2001 net sales were made through such distributors.